A Letter From Our CEO

 The composition of our AI Advisory Boards reflects the breadth of knowledge required of modern schools.
 Instructional design, AI policy, academic research, student innovation, community engagement, and cultural transformation each play a critical role in shaping a holistic response.
 These domains are not siloed at CONSYLIUM.
 They are interwoven into a unified approach that honors the interconnected nature of educational ecosystems.

 As a lifelong educator, I have benefitted greatly from the profound value of peer-to-peer support.
-The true promise of our work can only be unlocked through the voices we bring to the table, and the shared willingness to learn in community.
-CONSYLIUM was built on that principle, and we hope you will put your trust in us as you navigate through this moment of profound transformation.
+The true promise of our work can only be unlocked through the voices we bring to the table and the shared willingness to learn in community.
+CONSYLIUM was built on that principle, and we hope you will put your trust in us to help you navigate through this evolving landscape.

 In partnership,